Features#

 cx shell alias#

-cx shell is a convenience alias for conda spawn.
-It works identically:
+cx shell is a convenience alias for conda spawn:

 cx shell myenv # same as: conda spawn myenv